 For assigning a log filter to a step, we must do the following:

 The filter pattern describes the string, which is needed to match in step output.
 Every filter pattern we create is connected with a single action filter.
 Filter patterns and actions are both defined on the sets of the filter log.
 The capability to embrace multiple filter patterns in any log filter and relate it to output from a single step permit to use of various search criteria without constructing any complex strings.

 Filter actions describe the action taken if a filter pattern is found in step output.
 Each filter pattern created is associated with a single filter action.
 Both the filter actions and patterns are explicit in log filters.

-Step is an element of project.
-When the project is executed as a job, step is run in the same order.
-The step consists of one or more commands and has properties which affect its properties.
+The step is an element of the project.
+When the project is executed as a job, the step is run in the same order.
+The step consists of one or more commands and has properties that affect its properties.

-Threading facilitates steps to run simultaneously, either on the same server or other.
+Threading facilitates steps to run simultaneously, either on the same server or another.
 Thread property setting manages to thread.
-By default, the property is set to No. It helps in reducing the project execution time when parts of a project which can run independently.
+By default, the property is set to No. It helps in reducing the project execution time when parts of a project can run independently.

 More than one variable can be set at once with these commands by including supplementary variables and value pairs, separated by spaces, as in the following example: .set env MyGroup "X=5" "X2=45."

-Registers are the general purpose cushion which steps use for storing persistent data.
-Ordinary registers have single letter names, or multi-character names beginning with letters.
+Registers are the general-purpose cushion that steps use for storing persistent data.
+Ordinary registers have single-letter names, or multi-character names beginning with letters.